+The situation is different for adaptive methods.
+Since the trust-region method uses an acceptance ratio $\rho_k$ in \eqref{eq.tr} and adjusts the radius linearly, a step may become too small with respect to the dual variable.
+A workaround can be found in \cite{curtis_trust_2017,curtisWorstCaseComplexityTRACE2023} with a delicate control over the progress of the function value and the gradient norm:

 Similar conditions are also needed in the analysis of cubic regularization methods \cite{cartis_adaptive_2011-1}.
-However, these adaptations can be less straightforward to be understood, implemented, and tuned.
+However, these adaptations can be less straightforward to understand, implement, and adjust.

 In addition, our work is also related to solving trust-region subproblems by eigenvalue procedures \cite{rojas_new_2001}, which use the same $(n+1)$-dimensional symmetric matrix.
 The idea is later extended to solve cubic regularized subproblems or generalized trust-region subproblems; see, for example, \cite{generalized-trs,felix-arc-generalized}.
-Both papers introduce the matrix pencils that raise the dimension to $2(n+1)$ without providing the convergence analysis.
-While the aforementioned works mainly focus on solving subproblems, we use the homogenized matrix in a generic method that finds stationary points of the main problem.
+Both papers introduce matrix pencils that raise the dimension to $2(n+1)$ without providing the convergence analysis.
+While the aforementioned works mainly focus on solving subproblems, we use the homogenized matrix in a generic method that finds stationary points of a generic optimization problem.
 We also provide a complexity analysis of its global and local convergence.
-Besides, the matrices they construct have larger dimensions than ours, which brings more computational cost when solving the corresponding eigenvalue problem.
+In addition, the matrices they construct have larger dimensions than ours, which brings more computational cost when solving the corresponding eigenvalue problem.

-\subsection{Notations, assumptions and organization of the paper}
+\subsection{Notations, assumptions, and organization of the paper}

 In this subsection, we introduce the notations and assumptions used throughout the paper.